playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 Here, we can see that whenever a random number is added to the list, our list item counter still increments properly.

-# Passing Values to Projected Content
+# Passing Values to Projected Content {#passing-values-to-projected-content}

 While counting the number of items in a list is novel, it's not a very practical use of accessing projected content in JavaScript.